 3. Use Can Covers or Ziploc Bags for the Fridge

-When you store wet cat food in the fridge, you have to cover it to keep it fresh.
-If you don't cover it, then it will dry out and you will have to throw out a large portion of it on the second serving.
-Moreover, it is important that the wet cat food gets as little air as possible, even in the fridge.
+When you store wet cat food in the fridge, you must cover it to keep it fresh.
+If you don’t cover it, it will dry out, and you will have to throw out a large portion of it on the second serving.
+Moreover, the wet cat food must get as little air as possible, even in the fridge.

-If you have leftover cat food in a pouch, then you can use a food seal clip and then place it in a fridge.
-If you don't have any, then Ziploc bags are also very useful for pouches.
-Another alternative is to take out the leftover cat food and move it into a plastic container with a lid.
+If you have leftover cat food in a pouch, you can use a food seal clip and place it in a fridge.
+If you don’t have any, Ziploc bags are also useful for pouches.
+Another alternative is to remove the leftover cat food and move it into a plastic container with a lid.

-To sum up, wet cat food can be left out for up to 2 hours, but do this only if you have no other alternative.
-Your best choice is to get your cat smaller portions so that you don't have any leftover cat food.
-If you do have leftovers, though, you should refrigerate it after opening the can/pouch.
+To summarize, wet cat food can be left out for up to 2 hours, but do this only if you have no other alternative.
+Your best choice is to get your cat smaller portions so you don’t have leftover cat food.
+If you have leftovers, refrigerate them after opening the can/pouch.
 Use a pet food can cover for the cans you refrigerate to store it safely, then remember to heat up the food before you serve it.

 How do you store your leftover cat food?
 Does your cat enjoy it on the second serving?
 Tell us all about it in the comments section below.